 While sitting in the passenger seat on the Princes Highway travelling from Melbourne to Geelong for the school holidays, the song Cool Change by Little River Band made its way through the car speakers.
-The simple visual metaphors implied in the lyrics got me thinking about my own cool branding years, the triggers that ignite the conversation to create change, and how branding for uplift is more accountable now than ever before.
+The simple visual metaphors implied in the lyrics got me thinking about my own cool branding years, the triggers that ignite the conversation to create change, and how branding for growth is more accountable now than ever before.

 I’ve worked with 100s of marketers from multiple industries and if there’s something in a marketers life that’s often missing, it’s the time they have to spend thinking about brand alone.
 Most of them did ‘hope’ to dedicate more time to brand.